enarx-archive/enarx.github.io/docs/Contributing/Lab.md

 Regarding SSH keys, please try to stick to something modern.

-You can use [one of the previous](https://github.com/enarx/packet.com/pull/17/files) PRs as a model.

 ## Using the lab machines

 We currently have two lab machines: